-The Battery Separator is located under the drivers seat.
+The Battery Separator is located under the lounge accessed by opening the rear cargo doors.
 It is designed as a solenoid priority system to protect the chassis charging system from excessive loading while allowing house batteries to be charged.
 The Battery Separator has two basic uses: